Feedback: All feedback welcomed on and/or off list

-“Well, Murdoch from a strictly medical point of view I’d rather he spend another day or two in bed but from a psychological point of view it seems that it’s important to Johnny that he do this and at this point I think telling him he couldn’t go would do more harm than good.”
+“Well, Murdoch, from a strictly medical point of view, I’d rather he spend another day or two in bed, but from a psychological point of view, it seems that it’s important to Johnny that he does this and at this point, I think telling him he couldn’t go would do more harm than good.”
 Sam had just come from examining Johnny and was reporting to Murdoch on his progress.

 “Okay, Sam, we’ll take him in.
 Do you have plans for Christmas Day dinner?

-Scott too was a little worried that the wagon ride would be too hard on Johnny.
-His brother told him, in no uncertain terms that he was ‘fine’ and to stop fussing.
+Scott too, was a little worried that the wagon ride would be too hard on Johnny.
+His brother told him, in no uncertain terms, that he was ‘fine’ and to stop fussing.
 Scott laughed – glad that Johnny was well enough to be ornery.
-Scott had attended Midnight Mass before, with friends in Boston and with fellow soldiers on the battlefield.
+Scott had attended Midnight Mass before, with friends in Boston and fellow soldiers on the battlefield.
 Tonight he found the service particularly beautiful because he was with his family.

 There was also the matter of Abby’s letter.
-It had lain on the bedside table ever since the Ford’s had left.
-Everyone, except Johnny, it seemed was consumed with curiosity about the contents of the letter but Johnny seemed reluctant to read it.
-Scott decided to bring it up when he went up to pick up his brother’s breakfast tray.
+It had lain on the bedside table since the Fords had left.
+Everyone, except Johnny, it seemed, was consumed with curiosity about the contents of the letter but Johnny seemed reluctant to read it.
+Scott brought it up when he went up to pick up his brother’s breakfast tray.

 “I could get used to it,” Johnny replied.